Chopin, key characteristics, temperament, tonality, unequal temperament

 The disappearance of pianistic effects (and even the memory of them) was thus due to a confluence of several interrelated trends: the tendency of temperaments to become ever more equal (a period throughout which Chopin’s music was played constantly, in private and public); the weakening and dissolution of the tonality in which Chopin’s music was completely based; the increase in technical requirements for concert repertoire coupled with the growth of the pianist-as-conquering-hero image, which meant that his music was being performed in ever more public, extroverted circumstances; a growing discomfort with Chopin’s dynamic restraint and subtlety at the keyboard and (later) his prevailing cultural image as delicate, sentimental, precious and essentially the opposite of robust masculinity – an image that, as we have seen, was by general agreement revised and rewritten.

 One cannot imagine making the case to top pianists and tuners of the later nineteenth century that the prevailing musical trends, which pointed towards greater fame, commercial success and ever-increasing crowds, should be rejected in favour of late-night gatherings of musically sympathetic souls where the most refined musical effects would be appreciated.
 It is not at all surprising, then, that Chopin’s own aesthetic disappeared virtually without a trace, to the point where later generations would doubt that it even existed.
-(The temperament historian Owen Jorgensen referred to nineteenth-century piano temperament as a ‘lost art’,Owen Jorgensen, Tuning: Containing the Perfection of Eighteenth-Century Temperament, The Lost Art of Nineteenth-Century Temperament, and The Science of Equal Temperament, Complete with Instructions for Aural and Electronic Tuning (East Lansing, MI: Michigan State University Press, 1991). and indeed it is.)
+(The temperament historian Owen Jorgensen referred to nineteenth-century piano temperament as a ‘lost art’,Owen H. Jorgensen, Tuning: Containing the Perfection of Eighteenth-Century Temperament, the Lost Art of Nineteenth-Century Temperament, and the Science of Equal Temperament, Complete with Instructions for Aural and Electronic Tuning (East Lansing, MI: Michigan State University Press, 1991). and indeed it is.)
 This is even more the case in the present day: to advocate a different approach to Chopin performance or to the tuning of instruments is to imply that modern pianism is insufficient for his music: this would include virtually all modern recordings, the relative competence and preparation of all modern piano tuners, and the validity of every Chopin competition and Chopin festival on the face of the earth.
 It is not difficult to understand why resistance to a historical-performance approach to Chopin’s music is so strong.

 The case is purposely overstated, but my argument stands: asking why virtually everyone involved in today’s Chopin enterprise wilfully ignores the obvious point that Chopin’s music should be played in an appropriate temperament is, unavoidably, taken as an affront.
 Pianos were tuned differently – unequally – in Chopin’s lifetime and well after, and therefore his music was conceived for a temperament quite different from what we hear today, and therefore what we hear is incomplete.
 Whatever the causes and historical developments leading to our standard practice today, it seems unquestionable that our assumptions about Chopin’s aesthetic, and our tacit acceptance that modern equal temperament is good enough to go unquestioned, are based on very little more than habit, convenience and investment.
 Chopin’s music deserves better.